uwfangz/ud-OpenStreetMapData/OpenStreetMap.md

 1191706019|47.6172568|-122.0269602
 1191706040|47.6172459|-122.0270917
 ```
-Using google map, I find that these nodes are all on the same street, *"235th Avenue Northeast"*.
+Using google map, I've found that these nodes are all on the same street, *"235th Avenue Northeast"*.
-So I will add *{"FIXME": "235th Avenue Northeast"}* to my *mapping* variable before I start to clean the data.
+So I added *{"FIXME": "235th Avenue Northeast"}* to my *mapping* variable before I started to clean the data.

 # Overview of the Data